Possible Bearish Inside Day Candle Pattern Detected for Kimberly-Clark (NYSE:KMB) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Kimberly-Clark (NYSE:KMB)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Kimberly-Clark (NYSE:KMB) based on the price action in the company's shares.
-Today's price range of $129.48 and $132.16 is within yesterday's high and low of the day.
+Yesterday's price range of $129.48 and $132.16 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Kimberly-Clark may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Kimberly-Clark Corporation is a global health and hygiene company that manufactures and provides consumer products.
 The Company's products include diapers, tissues, paper towels, incontinence care products, surgical gowns, and disposable face masks.
 Kimberly-Clark's products are sold in countries around the world.